How to instruct us and contract terms

 - European lawyers registered with the Law Society

 - Employed barristers and/or employed European Lawyers registered with the Bar Council

 - Legal Advice Centres designated by the Bar Council

 - Licensed conveyancers (in matters in which they are providing conveyancing services)

 Members of Chambers welcome instructions from many professions and bodies who are entitled to instruct barristers under the “Licensed Access” arrangements.
 More information about this, including the lists of qualifying professional bodies and organisations can be found on the Bar Standards Board website.

 Further information on instructing a barrister generally can be found on the Bar Council website.

-Members of Chambers who have been approved by the Bar Council to accept work under the Public Access Scheme can be instructed without the need to retain a solicitor.
+Members of Chambers who have been approved by the Bar Standards Board to accept work under the Public Access Scheme can be instructed without the need to retain a solicitor.
 Information about who has been approved by the Bar Council can be obtained from the clerks.
-The terms on which barristers are able to accept instructions under the Public Access Scheme can be found on the Bar Council website.
+The terms on which barristers are able to accept instructions under the Public Access Scheme can be found on the Bar Standards Board website here.